Harris is leaning into her history as a prosecutor. It's not the first time

 Trying to tack to the middle on justice issues has long been a part of Harris' strategy.

-In 2003, Harris, a courtroom prosector, launched her first political campaign, running for district attorney of San Francisco.
+In 2003, Harris, a courtroom prosecutor, launched her first political campaign, running for district attorney of San Francisco.

-But some other efforts received criticism — especially her work to cut down on truancy which criminalized parents whose kids were missing school.
-That history came back to haunt her 2019 campaign.
+But some other efforts received criticism — especially her work to cut down on truancy that criminalized parents whose kids were missing school.
+That history was one that concerned many voters in 2019.

 Allies like Chiu, though, said times have changed.
 “It was a very different time in 2003 than it is in '24,” Chiu said.